Brad Smith back in at left back for Sounders in derby match at Portland

 - Vikings deal Seahawks third preseason loss in as many games, but starters show winning formula WATCH

-The Sounders are trying to set a club record with a seventh straight win and would extend their unbeaten streak to 10 games by doing so.
+The Sounders are trying to extend a club record with a seventh straight win and would extend their unbeaten streak to 10 games by doing so.
 This is a game the Sounders badly need some points out of, not necessarily to make the playoffs but if they want to avoid the dreaded opening knockout stage.

 Sporting Kansas City is now 10 points ahead of the Sounders in the No. 2 spot overall, so the Rave Green need to whittle some of that gap down before the two sides meet next weekend at CenturyLink Field.